StarPilot-Docs/docs/docs/usage/operation.md

 4. To engage openpilot (ie. to make it control your speed), engage your CC system as normal by pressing SET/-.
 5. To disengage openpilot, it should be the same as your CC system.
 Press CC cancel or hit the brakes.
+GM Volts/Bolts can use the regen paddle.
 6. To adjust openpilot max speed, use the CC +/- buttons.
 Depending on the car, your car's dash may not reflect the max speed, so instead use the openpilot UI's max speed shown.